-With the roof now saturated Malone tossed another Mills Bomb into the hole in the barrack roof.
-Suddenly there was a flash and the roof ignited.
-Malone and his comrades on the Carroll’s roof, including Ned and David Tobin of Ballylanders, let out a cry of success, which must have been greeted with joy by the volunteers on the streets, and dismay inside the barracks.
-The joy on the top of the Carroll house was short lived as someone screamed “FIRE” and they did not mean the one in the barracks.
+With the roof now saturated, Malone tossed another Mills bomb into the hole in the barrack roof.
+Suddenly, there was a flash and the roof ignited.
+Malone and his comrades on Carroll’s roof, including Ned and David Tobin of Ballylanders, let out a whoop of success, which must have been greeted with joy by the volunteers on the streets, and dismay inside the barracks.
+The joy on the top of Carroll's house was short-lived as someone screamed “Fire!” and they did not mean the one in the barracks.
 Their own position was burning, and as Malone grabbed what he thought was a bucket of water to douse it, it flamed higher, as the bucket had actually been full of paraffin.
 Now Malone and his comrades on the roof faced the threat that their incendiary plans might result in their own death by fire.

 (Below: Members of the East Limerick Volunteers.)

 As 1920 began, the Irish Volunteers had debuted a new strategy: attacks on RIC barracks all around the island.
 The attacks had a two-fold purpose.
-When they closed down an RIC barracks, the area around It ceased to be under complete crown control.
-In addition to that, the barracks were a treasure trove of arms and ammunition for the poorly equipped Volunteers.
-The barracks raids in 1920 would help them arm themselves to point that they could form Active Service Units (Flying Columns) later in 1920 and into 1921 and meet the Crown forces in the field with a chance at victory if they picked their spots carefully.
+When they closed down an RIC barracks, the area around It ceased to be under complete Crown control.
+In addition, the barracks were a treasure trove of arms and ammunition for the poorly equipped Volunteers.
+The barracks raids in 1920 would help them arm themselves to point that they could form Active Service Units (Flying Columns) later in 1920 and into 1921 and meet the Crown forces in the field with a chance at victory, if they picked their spots carefully.

-For the first three months of 1920 one of the areas of the country where little was done by the Irish Volunteers was east Limerick.
+For the first three months of 1920, one of the areas of the country where little was done by the Irish Volunteers was east Limerick.
 This was mainly due to personality disputes at the command levels of the Volunteer organizations in the area.
 This was why Tomás Malone, a member of the secretive IRB (Irish Republican Brotherhood), was sent to east Limerick in February 1920 by Collins, who told him, “Get those Limerick men into the fight.”
 What he found was that those Limerick men were quite eager to do just that.
-It was at that point that Malone, who had price on his head, took on the alias of Seán Forde, which he used throughout the war.
+It was then that Malone, who had a price on his head, assumed the alias of Seán Forde, which he used throughout the war.

 Malone is one of the more fascinating leaders of the Irish War of Independence.
-Tomás Malone was born on the 7th.
-August 1896 in Meedin, Tyrrellspass, Co.
-Westmeath to a staunch Republican family.
+Tomás Malone was born on August 7, 1896, in Meedin, Tyrrellspass, County Westmeath, to a staunch Republican family.
 His paternal grandfather had been forced to flee Ireland due to his Fenian activities.
-His mother Máire (nee Mulavin), of Castletown Geoghegan, Co.
-Westmeath, a teacher in a national school, was fluent in the Irish language.
-She was fired from the job for the “crime” of teaching her students how to say their prayers in Irish.
+His mother, Máire (nee Mulavin), of Castletown Geoghegan, County Westmeath, a teacher in a national school, was fluent in the Irish language.
+She was fired from that job for the “crime” of teaching her students how to say their prayers in Irish.

 With such radical Republican influences at home, it was no surprise that Tomás was moved to join the growing nationalist movement.
-While still a teenage he met Liam Mellows at a Féis in Mullingar.
-Mellows realized he had a budding recruit for the movement and enrolled him in Na Fianna Éireann, the Republican Boys Movement that had been founded by Bulmer Hobson and the Countess Markievicz.
+While still a teenage, he met Liam Mellows at a féis in Mullingar.
+Mellows realized he had a budding recruit for the movement and enrolled him in Na Fianna Éireann, the Republican boys movement that had been founded by Bulmer Hobson and Countess Markievicz.
 When the Irish Volunteers were founded by Eoin MacNeill, Tomás immediately joined.
 His course as an Irish rebel was now set.
-His older brother, Seumas, also joined the Volunteers and was involved in the Howth gun-running.
+His older brother, Seumas, also joined the Volunteers and was involved in the Howth gunrunning.

-On the day of the Easter Rising the nineteen year-old Tomás and his unit had been tasked to blow up the bridge over the Shannon at Shannonbridge, Co.
-Offaly.
+On the day of the Easter Rising the 19-year-old Tomás and his unit had been tasked to blow up the bridge over the Shannon at Shannonbridge, County Offaly.
 Like most attacks planned outside Dublin that day, it was aborted due to MacNeill’s infamous “stand down” order.
-Tomás was by then a known member of the Volunteers and he and his brother Seumus both ended up arrested.
+Tomás was by then known to be a member of the Volunteers, and he and his brother Seumus both were arrested.
 Tomás was placed in the same cell in Richmond Barracks that held Seán McDermott shortly before McDermott was taken out and shot.

 (Right: Seán McDermott)

-Malone got the various leaders in the area to agree that the best way to get past the in-fighting was to fight the enemy.
-In a meeting at Justin McCarthy's house in Kilfinane Malone got the group to agree to an attack on Ballylanders Barracks.
-They all believed it was a fairly soft target, likely having less than ten constables stationed there and would provide them with a relatively sure victory.
+Malone got the leaders in the area to agree that the best way to get past the in-fighting was to fight the enemy.
+In a meeting at Justin McCarthy's house in Kilfinane, Malone got the group to agree to an attack on Ballylanders Barracks.
+They all believed it was a fairly soft target, likely having less than 10 constables there and would provide them with a relatively sure victory.
 Since he belonged to neither faction in the disagreement, Malone was picked to command the attack.
-Malone told the men involved that, "I know nothing about it (the dispute) and it doesn't make one bit of difference to us.
-What we want to do now is to go ahead and fight,” and fight they did, with 1st Galtee battalion, commanded by Seán T. O’Riordan of Kilmallock, providing most of the men for the assault.
+Malone told the men involved, "I know nothing about it (the dispute) and it doesn't make one bit of difference to us.
+What we want to do now is to go ahead and fight,” Fight they did, with 1st Galtee battalion, commanded by Seán T. O’Riordan of Kilmallock, providing most of the men for the assault.

 (Below: Seán T. O’Riordan)

 The Ballylanders attack was, indeed, a success.
 The plan for the attack was like a dress rehearsal for the later attack at Kilmallock.
 The group with Malone broke through the roof of the house next to the RIC barracks, which was a formidable stone building with a steel door and steel shudders.
 The one vulnerable spot was the roof.
-Malone lead the party that broke through the roof of the dispensary next barracks and got onto the roof of the barracks.
+Malone led the party that broke through the roof of the dispensary next to the barracks and got onto the barracks' roof.
 He gave three blinks from a lantern, signaling for the attack to begin a little while before midnight.

-In the summer of 1920, the war had not yet become as brutal as it would in the coming month.
+In the summer of 1920, the war had not yet become as brutal as it would become in the coming month.
 The constables were all treated well and eventually released.
-Their barracks, however, was burned down and the Volunteers captured six rifles, 850 rounds of.
-303 ammunition, two or three 45 revolvers, a small amount of.
-45 ammunition, and one box of Mills bombs.
+Their barracks, however, was burned down.
+The Volunteers captured six rifles, 850 rounds of .303 ammunition, two or three .45-caliber revolvers, a small amount of .45-caliber ammunition, and one box of Mills bombs.
 The Volunteers suffered one serious casualty.
 Seán Meade of Ballintubber took a round through the lung, but would eventually recover.

-The Limerick men had achieved the victory they needed to shore up morale after the disputes that had constrained them up until then.
-Malone later told Ernie O’Malley that the victory “finished the Hannigan - Manahan scrap.”
-Now they looked to a bigger prize, the larger and more well garrisoned RIC barracks at Kilmallock.
+The Limerick men had achieved the victory they needed to shore up morale.
+Malone later told Ernie O’Malley that the victory “finished the O'Hannigan-Manahan scrap.”
+Now they looked to a bigger prize, the larger and better-garrisoned RIC barracks at Kilmallock.

-The barracks in Kilmallock held a special place in Republican lore.
+The barracks there held a special place in Republican lore.
 This would not be the first time Irish rebels attacked the barracks.
-On March 6, 1867 the Fenian Brotherhood had attacked the barracks.
-Three Fenians had died in the failed attack, and no one knew the name of one of them.
+On March 6, 1867, the Fenian Brotherhood had attacked the barracks.
+Three Fenians had died in the failed attack, and one of the attackers has never been identified.
 He became famous as “the unknown Fenian.”
 Republican poet Michael Hogan wrote about him:

 Who was he at Kilmallock, that brave-hearted stranger,